BlockHorizons/BlockSniper/resources/languages/README.md

 # Translation information

 Thank you for your interest in helping translate.
 If you do happen to help translate, please make sure to follow this format:
+For an example on how to do it, click the English translation.
 ````
 # <English name of language> translations, by <Your name>.